Flokey82/go_gens/README.md

 ### gamecs: Simulation with agents
 This is a very basic simulation with agents using state machines and behavior trees.

+### genbiome: Biome helper functions

+This package provides functions for looking up the biome (e.g. forest, grassland, etc.) for the given precipitation and average temperature.

 ### gencellular: Simple cellular automata in Golang
 This package currently only implements Conway's Game of Life.